If you have any of those characteristics it is possible that you have Asperger’s Syndrome or an Autistic Spectrum Disorder.

 When diagnosing Asperger’s Syndrome there is a need for assessment of the Autism Spectrum Disorder (ASD).
 Professionals like paediatricians, psychiatrists and psychologists will use the Diagnostic and Statistical Manual of Mental Disorders (DSM) to make the diagnosis.
 The DSM lists the signs and symptoms of ASD and states how many of these symptoms must be present to confirm a diagnosis of ASD.

 The DSM-5(May 2013) changes the way Autism Spectrum Disorder (ASD) is diagnosed.
 The changes reflect the current understanding of ASD, based on research.
-The ASD diagnosis also come with a severity ranking of 1, 2 or 3 depending on how much support the person needs.
+The ASD diagnosis also comes with a severity ranking of 1, 2 or 3 depending on how much support the person needs.
 The diagnosis is based on two areas of difficulties: social communication(interaction and communication skills) and repetitive and restricted behaviour and interests (fixated interests, repetitive behaviour and sensory sensitivities)

 In a child, when a number of symptoms are present the assessment can begin with a complete medical history.
 For instance, a toddler may have had low muscle tone or dyspraxia.
 Psychologists can do further testings using developmental, behaviour, cognitive and social measures to establish a diagnosis.
 Reports from parents and teachers are most important and will be taken into account to confirm the diagnosis.
 There is no single test available to diagnose Autism Spectrum Disorder (ASD).
 Instead, diagnosis is based on watching how a child plays and interacts with others (current development), interviewing parents, and reviewing the child’s developmental history (past development).
 By using a combination of tools, professionals can diagnose a child with ASD, and determine where on the spectrum the child falls.

 High functioning Autism or Asperger’s Syndrome may remain undiagnosed until a child or adult begins to have serious difficulties in school, in the workplace or in their personal lives.
-A diagnosis can be investigated when it becomes clear that the child’s abilities is less than the social demands being put on him or her.
+A diagnosis can be investigated when it becomes clear that the child’s abilities are less than the social demands being put on him or her.
 Indeed, many adults with Asperger Syndrome are never diagnosed or only diagnosed when seeking help for related issues such as anxiety, depression, relationship break down or when their own children are diagnosed.

 New diagnosis of Social Communication Disorder (SCD)

-Individuals who were previously diagnosed as Asperger’s Syndrome may be re-classified as being affected more simply by a new condition called Social Communication Disorder (SCD) which is similar to ASD.
+Individuals who were previously diagnosed with Asperger’s Syndrome may be re-classified as being affected more simply by a new condition called Social Communication Disorder (SCD) which is similar to ASD.
 But according to the DSM-5, the main difference between SCD and ASD is the absence of repetitive behaviour and sensory sensitivity.

 The typical professionals who can diagnose Autism Spectrum Disorder are Paediatrician, Psychiatrist and Psychologists and you may need a referral from your GP to access those professionals.